eclipse-ee4j/starter/archetypes/jakartaee9.1-minimal/README.md

-# Minimal Jakarta EE 9.1 Archetype
+# Deprecated!
+This Archetype has been deprecated in 2.0.
+Please use [this one](../archetype/) instead.